 Due to the unsettled political situation in Nepal you will need to be flexible.
 If the situation flares up during the time you are due to arrive, NLT in Nepal may recommend postponing or canceling your trip.
 At present, things are fairly stable, though there are still problems at times in the Terai (Southern Nepal).
 We therefore have to rely on local information to guide us with regard to visitor safety at Lalgadh, and this guidance will be adhered to.

 Short-term visitors are not paid an allowance by Nepal Leprosy Trust and will have to pay for their own costs.
-The major cost is likely to be the airfare to and from Nepal which in 2014 is about £650 GBP.
-The journey from Kathmandu to Lalgadh is about 9 hours by bus, 7 hours by land rover, or half an hour by plane to Janakpur airport plus 60 minutes by land rover.
-The airfare is approx. $115 for a single (one way) flight which should be paid in dollars.
+The major cost is likely to be the airfare to and from Nepal which in 2019 is about £650 GBP.
+The journey from Kathmandu to Lalgadh is about 9 hours by bus, 7 hours by land rover or Tata Sumo taxi, or half an hour by plane to Janakpur airport plus 60 minutes by land rover.
+The airfare is approx. $120 for a single (one way) flight which should be paid in dollars.
 Please bring dollar currency to pay for this.
 It is possible that NLT can arrange for you to travel from Kathmandu to Lalgadh in an NLT vehicle if one happens to be scheduled, but you should budget for two single domestic flights or a bus fare.
 Due to the political situation in Nepal there are sometimes transport strikes, so any travel must be arranged with a degree of flexibility.
-Comfortable but basic accommodation is provided and currently costs $12 USD per day with a 10% discount for students.
+Comfortable accommodation is provided and currently costs $20 USD per day with a 10% discount for students.
 This includes laundry and Nepali food.
 There will be additional charges for special transport, communication such as phone use, and for any specific purchases of food etc, requested by you, outside the basics supplied within the accommodation cost.
 However, on balance the living costs in Nepal are quite low.